cloud-gov/cg-site/content/overview/pricing/quotas.md

 ## Costs

-The cost is $0.0033 per MB of memory reserved per day, with no limit except the quota you set.
+The cost is $130 per GB of memory reserved per month, with no limit except the quota you set.

 You set your usage quota **in advance**.
 This helps you control the maximum amount that your team will spend, and helps us avoid over-provisioning resources that won’t be used.